 A single-letter command may be followed by up to 3 parameters.
 The parameters must be entered as hexadecimal numbers.
 Each 'x' above represents a hexadecimal digit (characters 0..9, A..F).
 Intermediate spaces are ignored.
 Alphabetic characters are converted to upper case.
-The length of the command string must be 16 characters.
+The length of the command string must be 16 characters or less.
+The command syntax is: